 The written examination will be given in the morning.
 Those who pass will immediately participate in the Row Evaluation.

 Our patrol officers work 12 hour shifts.
-We have two day-shifts, two night-shifts, and one noon to midnight shift, as follows:
+We have two day-shifts and two night-shifts as follows:

 Yes, a three year service commitment is required.

-There are two ways to obtain a copy of an accident report: You can retrieve the report online at http://flowermoundtx.policereports.us/ or you can purchase a report by appearing at the records section of the Flower Mound Police Department at 4150 Kirkpatrick Lane anytime between the hours of 8 a.m. and 5 p.m.
+There are two ways to obtain a copy of an accident report: You can retrieve the report online at https://buycrash.lexisnexisrisk.com/ or you can purchase a report by appearing at the records section of the Flower Mound Police Department at 4150 Kirkpatrick Lane anytime between the hours of 8 a.m. and 5 p.m.
 Monday through Friday, excluding holidays.
 There is an administrative fee of $6 for each copy regardless if you obtain the report online or in person.
 If you have questions in reference to acquiring a copy of an accident report, contact the records section at 972.874.3328.